zicna/StockTradingApp/README.md

 ## Description

-- general description
-- who are te users for this application
-- ....
+- left to be done
+- left to be done

 Check out App Demo link [here](https://github.com/zicna/StockTradingApp)
 ___